wolfmanjm/kivy-smoothie-host/README.md

 In settings set the desktop layout to 1 or 2 and restart.
 1 is for smaller screens and 2 is for bigger screens.

-__NOTE__ all the files are coded UTF-8 so make sure your locale (LANG=en_US.utf8) is set to a UTF-8 variety otherwise you will get weird errors from deep within python/kivy.
+__NOTE__ all the files are coded UTF-8 so make sure your locale (LANG=en_US.utf8 or even LANG=C.UTF-8) is set to a UTF-8 variety otherwise you will get weird errors from deep within python/kivy.

 ## Smoothie version required